 A best practice among certification programs is to understand the knowledge, skills, and attributes used in the performance of the job or role.
 A job task analysis, or role delineation, uses quantitative methods to gain insight into job competence.
 Subject matter expert (SME) involvement is critical to validity.
 The value of this analysis ranges from helping practitioners identify areas for development to benchmarking content for educational and training programs, field leadership for the certification organization, and promotion and elevation of the field.

 Developing a blueprint, or content outline, for the test from job analysis results lends validity to test results.
 A best practice is to use the job analysis to derive which content areas should be on the test and how many items should be in each.
 Beyond test validity, the benefits of publishing the blueprint include transparency for all in the certification process and a guide for candidates to focus their test preparation.
+Here’s a free tool to help this process.

 Item Writing and Review

 A foundational principle of test development says that the effectiveness of the test is only as good as the items on it.
 High-quality certification programs have quality standards for their items covering type, content, format, and grammar.
 They ensure that each item meets these before inclusion on a test.
 Once items have been sampled, program managers consider whether their performance warrants use in future testing.
+The process of item writing and review can be done in a system like Google Docs very early on, or for small scale exams, but you will soon outgrow that and want a dedicated platform like FastTest.

 Validity and reliability of the test are key concepts in psychological testing.
 Validity speaks to how accurately the test measures real-world job or role performance.
 Savvy programs document evidence of this in the points already discussed.
 Once candidates have answered items, analysis of test and item performance begins.